aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/datalabels/_index.md

             // Instantiate a new Workbook object
             const workbook = new Workbook();

-            // Adding a new worksheet to the Workbook object const sheetIndex = workbook.worksheets.add();
+            // Add a new worksheet to the Workbook object const sheetIndex = workbook.worksheets.add();

-            // Obtaining the reference of the newly added worksheet by passing its sheet index const worksheet = workbook.worksheets.get(sheetIndex);
+            // Obtain the reference of the newly added worksheet by its sheet index const worksheet = workbook.worksheets.get(sheetIndex);

-            // Adding sample values to cells
+            // Add sample values to cells
             worksheet.cells.get("A1").putValue(50);
             worksheet.cells.get("A2").putValue(100);
             worksheet.cells.get("A3").putValue(150);